groundwater-modeling-Spring2020/Course_Materials/README.md

 This repo contains course materials for HWRS 482/582 __
 ## Announcements:
 Jan 30-
 - Homework 0 is due today by the start of class.
 It will be graded for completion only.
-- I have office hours today from 10-11 Harshbarger 324e __
+- I have office hours today from 10-11 Harshbarger 324e_
+- Homework 1 is due next Thursday February 6th.
+This is the link to clone:  https://classroom.github.com/a/AkI4KJaD __
 ## Repo Contents
 - **Lectures** - Notes and slides from lectures will be posted as they are completed.